Quick answer:

-Tools of the office: Many employers incorrectly believe they should be able to control, or at least have access to, their Notary-employees’ stamps and journals.
-These are the tools of the Notary office, and the Notary must control and safeguard them at all times.
-For example, California, Florida and Pennsylvania all prohibit the use of a seal by anyone other than the Notary it was issued to, and California requires its Notaries to store their tools in a locked and secure area.
-If they are stored at the office, they must be kept in a place only the Notary can access.
+For example, California, Florida, and Pennsylvania all prohibit the use of a seal by anyone other than the Notary to whom it was issued, and California requires its Notaries to store their tools in a locked, secure area.
+If the Notary tools are stored at the office, they must be kept in a location accessible only to the Notary.
 (However, please see the exceptions regarding journals when a Notary leaves employment below.)

-Following the law: Many employers who do not understand the purpose and protections of notarization push their Notary-employees to perform improper or illegal acts — an issue that dramatically increases legal risks to the public, the company and to the Notary.
+Many employers who do not understand the purpose and protections of notarization push their Notary employees to perform improper or illegal acts — an issue that dramatically increases legal risks to the public, the company and the Notary.
 State law and ethical practices always take precedence over employer requests.
-For example, an employer cannot ask you to violate the law by ignoring personal appearance or state ID requirements for clients.
+For example, an employer cannot ask Notaries to violate the law by ignoring personal appearance or state ID requirements for clients.

 However, Texas permits an employer to limit or prohibit an employee who is a Notary Public from notarizing during work hours.
 The Texas Attorney General’s office issued a letter opinion in 1988 indicating that a Notary who is employed by a governmental body may refuse to take acknowledgments for the general public and must refuse when doing so would interfere with the employee’s discharge of his or her duties as a public employee.